-Tuition Schedule and Assistance
+Tuition and Assistance – Pre-K-12

-For 2017-2018 TCS Pre-School Tuition and Fee Schedule click here.
+2021-2022 TCS Pre-School Tuition and Fee Schedule – Coming Soon

-Payment: Tuition for the following school year (2017-18) begins on July 1, 2017.
+Payment: Tuition for the following school year begins on July 1.
 For the convenience of parents/guardians, TCS currently offers three tuition payment plans:

-- Annual Plan – full tuition due on July 1 (A $250 savings grades K5-12).
-Payment Methods: personal check or ACH debit
+1. Annual Plan – full tuition due on July 1 (A $250 savings grades K5-12).

 Enrollment Fees: All new students enrolling must pay a new student enrollment fee of $120 for each new K-12 student and $100 for each new preschool child, sign an enrollment agreement, and complete the enrollment process at TCS.